Storyblok Raises $80M Series C - Read News

 A simplified graphical representation of how a headless CMS works.

-Section titled 6 ways a headless CMS is crucial for your omnichannel strategy 6 ways a headless CMS is crucial for your omnichannel strategy
+6 ways a headless CMS is crucial for your omnichannel strategy

 While a headless CMS does require technical knowledge, it also offers frontend developers a much greater deal of creative freedom.
 You are not tied down to the framework of a single platform, meaning that you can design and build endpoints using your favorite language.